mocaplatform/moca-ios-sdk/README.md

 The MOCA SDK for iOS lets you turn you mobile app into a powerful marketing tool.
 Effortlessly add iBeacon and geolocation driven proximity experiences to your iOS app, engage your users and understand them with MOCA analytics.
-The SDK enables you to quickly connect to [MOCA backend platform](http://mocaplatform.com), deploy beacon experiences from the cloud, and track your users.
+The SDK enables you to quickly connect to [MOCA backend platform](http://mocaplatform.com), deploy beacon campaigns from the cloud, and enrich user experience with location and proximity context.

 The MOCA iOS SDK is a drop-in, native library that provides a simple way to integrate MOCA platform services into your iOS applications.
 This SDK is provided as a ZIP archive and contains pre-compiled universal libraries for `armv7/armv7s/arm64/i386/x86_64` architectures and can be used with iOS 6, 7 and 8.